tmedwards/sugarcube-2/docs/core/macros.md

 [autocheck|checked] [class value] [id value]
 ```

-* **`autocheck`:** Signify that the radio button should be automatically set to the checked state, based on the current value of the receiver variable.  **NOTE:** Automatic checking may fail on non-primitive values—i.e., on arrays and objects.
+* **`autocheck`:** Signify that the radio button should be automatically set to the checked state, based on the current value of the receiver variable.  **NOTE:** Automatic checking will fail on non-primitive values—i.e., on arrays and objects.
 * **`checked`:** Signify that the radio button should be in the checked state.  **NOTE:** Only one radio button in a group—i.e., those using the same receiver variable—should be so checked.
 * **`class` *`value`*:** Set the classes of the radio button to *value*.
 * **`id` *`value`*:** Set the identifier of the radio button, which must be unique on the page, to *value*.